12th May 2021

 If you are familiar with our curriculum, you’ll know that our skills and knowledge framework is built around 10 Big Ideas.
 These are global themes and concepts that lend coherence to our curriculum, such as humankind, change and significance.
 Within these big ideas, we identified key historical concepts, including hierarchy and power, civilisation, changes over time, chronology and significance, and have ensured that they are explicitly taught and developed through our history curriculum.

-Other substantive concepts, including empire, invasion, war, democracy, parliament, resistance and enslavement, are also revisited over time.
+Other substantive concepts, including empire, invasion, war, democracy, parliament, resistance and enslavement, are also sequenced and revisited over time.
 For example, we introduce the concept of empire in the Year 2 project, Magnificent Monarchs, when the children learn about Queen Victoria.
 Empire is then explicitly taught and explored in the Year 4 project, Emperors and Empires, when the children study the rise and fall of the Roman Empire and its impact on Britain.
 Children go on to learn more about the consequences of imperialism and empire building in the Year 6 projects, Maafa and Britain at War.

 As mentioned earlier, we already have a robust history skills and knowledge framework in place on Curriculum Maestro, which has really helped to direct our planning.
 This framework provides what Ofsted call ‘the building blocks’ of the history curriculum, helping to guide children’s progression.